OpenKinect/libfreenect2/README.md

 * OpenGL depth processing: OpenGL 3.1 (Windows, Linux, Mac OS X).
 OpenGL ES is not supported at the moment.
 * OpenCL depth processing: OpenCL 1.1
+* VAAPI JPEG decoding: Intel and Linux only
 * OpenNI2 integration: OpenNI2 2.2.0.33

 ## Troubleshooting and reporting bugs